Emergency Food Storage For Long Term Power Outages

 A few other items to include are peanut butter, trail mix, saltine crackers, and mixed nuts.

-The salt in the nuts and the crackers will preserve them for years, even if they become stale.
+The salt in the nuts and the crackers will keep years, even if they become stale.

 Survival Food - Row Of Dried Pasta